LinhHuynh2403/LinhHuynh2403/README.md

 - 👋 Hi, I’m Linh Huynh
-- 👀 I’m interested in developing a web application
+- 👀 I’m interested in developing a web application by doing UI/UX and backend development
 - 📫 How to reach me vanlinhtpnt@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like crochetting